MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 <tt>2.409465, 1.935627</tt>

-Those represent errors of between 0.0 and 3.6% for all the values.
+Those represent errors of between 0.0 and 3.6% for all the values, and an average composite error of only about 2.7%.